 Seminars are held at 5.30 p.m. in the Seminar Room of the German Historical Institute.

 Tea is served from 5.00 p.m. in the Common Room, and wine is available after the seminars.

 Guided tours of the Library are available before each seminar at 4.30 p.m.

-Download the flyer of Digital History (PDF file)
+Download flyer (PDF file)

 If not otherwise stated, lectures are held in the Seminar Room of the German Historical Institute.

 Tea is served from 4.30 p.m. in the Common Room, and wine is available after the lectures.

 European Leo Baeck Lecture Series London, 2015-16

 The Politics of Land.
 Archaeology, Architecture and City Planning in Israel

 This season’s theme intends to approach its broad subject via a spectrum of political, legal and cultural perspectives.
 We will examine more closely how the realities of ‘land’ or ‘territory’ impact on the daily lives of Israeli and foreign citizens living in the State of Israel, be they Israeli, Palestinian, Jewish, Muslim or Christian.